microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraApplicationTemplate.md

 ## Description

-This `Get-EntraApplicationTemplate` cmdlet allows users to get a list of all the application templates or a specific application template.
+The `Get-EntraApplicationTemplate` cmdlet allows users to get a list of all the application templates or a specific application template.

 ## Examples